 BMW’s Intelligent Personal Assistant is also available – it’s much like Mercedes’ MBUX ‘Hey Mercedes!’ system.
 It allows you to operate things such as the satnav, climate control and heating by saying ‘Hey BMW’ and without interacting with the infotainment screen and controls themselves.

-UK customers get a choice of two petrol and three diesel engines, with the range kicking off with the 1.5-litre 118i.
+The all-new BMW 1 Series is powered by three-cylinder and four-cylinder engines with a choice of three diesel and two petrol engines at launch, with the range kicking off with the 1.5-litre 118i.
 This produces 140hp and can get the 1 Series from 0-62mph in 8.5 seconds.
 A 1.5-litre diesel badged as the 116d gets 117hp and a 0-62mph time of 10.3 seconds, although it can return more than 70mpg.

 The 118d is a 2.0-litre diesel with 150hp and a 0-62mph time of 8.5 seconds, while a more potent version of this engine is found in the 120d xDrive Sport which gets four-wheel drive.
 A six-speed manual is standard on the lower powered models, while automatic gearboxes are available across the range.

-The M135i xDrive (pictured above) is the model that’ll top the range.
-It features a 308hp four-cylinder turbo petrol engine – enough for a 0-62mph time of 4.8 seconds and a top speed of 155mph.
+The range topping M135i xDrive features a 308hp four-cylinder turbo petrol engine – enough for a 0-62mph time of 4.8 seconds and a top speed of 155mph.

 It’s aimed to rival the likes of the VW Golf R and new Mercedes-AMG A35 and gets sports additions such as a limited-slip diff to improve traction, a sports suspension set-up and a 50:50 front-rear power split.
 This model also gets its own design tweaks such as a mesh-style front grille, large 18in alloy wheels and a rear spoiler.